maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-10-variance-reduction.md

 At Jennifer's company, the code review process evolved to match the new variance profile.

-For AI-generated code, reviews became largely automated:
-- Static analysis checks for the predictable antipatterns AI tends to produce
-- Automated tests verify the specified behavior
+For AI-generated code, reviews became largely automated: static analysis checks for the predictable antipatterns AI tends to produce, automated tests verify the specified behavior, style linters ensure consistency, architecture validators confirm adherence to constraints, and security scanners catch common vulnerabilities.
-- Style linters ensure consistency
-- Architecture validators confirm adherence to constraints
-- Security scanners catch common vulnerabilities

-Human reviewers now focus on:
-- Verifying that the intent was correctly specified
-- Checking that the solution matches business requirements
-- Identifying architectural implications
-- Catching domain-specific issues that require business context
+Human reviewers now focus on verifying that the intent was correctly specified, checking that the solution matches business requirements, identifying architectural implications, and catching domain-specific issues that require business context.

 Review time for AI-generated code dropped from 90 minutes average to 20 minutes average, with much lower variance.
 More importantly, the *type* of cognitive work changed.
 Instead of searching for unpredictable bugs, reviewers verify predictable patterns.